GregoryAlbouy/goshrink/README.md

 ## Getting started

-### Installing dependencies
+### Installation and dependencies

+You must be able to run Docker and Docker Compose on your local machine to run this app.
+Refer to the [Get Docker](https://docs.docker.com/get-docker/) and [Install Docker Compose](https://docs.docker.com/compose/install/) docs for their installation.

+Install Go module dependencies:

 ```sh
 go get -u
 ```

-> Note: Go version 1.16 minimum is required.

-### Set up

-> Note: you must be able to run Docker and Docker Compose on your local machine to run this app.
-Refer to the [Get Docker](https://docs.docker.com/get-docker/) and [Install Docker Compose](https://docs.docker.com/compose/install/) docs for their installation.

 You must provide a `.env` file inside the root directory.
 For a quick start, you can use the values from the provided example: